The Endangered Mexican Wolf

 While reintroduced wolves have thrived in the Northern Rockies, the Mexican wolf population remains dangerously low, with only about 110 wolves in the wild.
 The difference is in the rules governing the reintroduction program.
 Because of these rules, wolves have been shot by the government, more have died inadvertently because of capture, and at least 24 have been trapped and permanently removed from the wild since the reintroduction began.

 Hopefully that will soon change.
-The Southwest Environmental Center and other groups are urging the Obama administration and Congress to take these actions:
+The Southwest Environmental Center and other groups are urging the US Fish and Wildlife Service and Congress to take these actions:

 - Release more wolves into the wild to strengthen and enhance the genetic fitness of the wild population.